Kabala Airport

-Kabala Airport is a general aviation municipal airport and heliport located in Kabala, Sierra Leone.
+Kabala Airport is a general aviation municipal airport and heliport located in Kabala, in the Koinadugu District of Sierra Leone.
 The Sierra Leone Transportation Authority is in the process of expanding the airport to include a landing strip and other facilities.
-This will allow non-commercial and small planes to use the airport and will facilitate travel throughout the Province.
+This will allow non-commercial and small planes to use the airport and will facilitate travel throughout the Northern Province.